michaelknigge/janel/Documentation/HowToRun.md

 * ```EXE_BITNESS``` is set to 32 or 64, depending on the bitness of the current running executable.
 * ```OS_BITNESS``` is set to 32 or 64, depending on the bitness of operating system.

+Below is an example of a property value variable in a .lap file.
+The Java system property called found.exe.folder.test will be set to the path to the Janel executable.
+`-Dfound.exe.folder.test=${FOUND_EXE_FOLDER}`
+s
+## Environment variables as property value variables in a .LAP file

 Any environment variable may also be used as a property value variable by prefixing it with `env.`.
 For example, `${env.CATALINA_HOME}` would resolve to the value of the environment variable `CATALINA_HOME`.
 Note that a non-existing environment variable is substituted by an empty string.
 So `janel.include.file=${env.APPL_CONFIGDIR}\custom.lap` will resolve to `janel.include.file=\custom.lap` if the environment variable _APPL_CONFIGDIR_ is not set.

-Below is an example of a property value variable in a .lap file.
-The Java system property called found.exe.folder.test will be set to the path to the Janel executable.
-`-Dfound.exe.folder.test=${FOUND_EXE_FOLDER}`
+There may also a special operator be specified with the name of the environment variable.

+* ```:#``` If the environment variable is not set or resolves to an empty value, the complete property is ignored.
+This might be useful if you include another file and make sure that no _wrong_ file gets included.
+For example `janel.include.file=${env.APPL_CONFIGDIR:#}\custom.lap` will be completely ignored if the environment variable _APPL_CONFIGDIR_ is not set or contains an empty value.
+* ```:!``` If the environment variable is not set Janel will exit with an error message.
+For example if the environment variable _APPL_CONFIGDIR_ is not set, the property `janel.include.file=${env.APPL_CONFIGDIR:!}\custom.lap` will cause Janel to exit with the error message _Required environment variable APPL_CONFIGDIR is not set_.
+* ```:-defaultValue``` If the environment variable is not set Janel will subsitute the environment variable with the specified default value.
+For example `janel.include.file=${env.APPL_CONFIGDIR:-.}\custom.lap` will be resolved to `janel.include.file=.\custom.lap` if the environmant variable _APPL_CONFIGDIR_ is not set.
+* ```:=defaultValue``` Same as above, but the environment variable will additionally be set to the specified default value.

 ## Command line arguments
 Command-line arguments passed to the Janel executable will be passed as arguments to the main method of the Java class.
 Command-line arguments can also be specified by using multiple instances of the `janel.main.argument` custom property in the .LAP file.
 Arguments passed to the Janel executable will precede arguments specified with `janel.main.argument`.